MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L04_Adv_Business_Rules.md

 23. Click **Save and Close**.

-24. Locate the **Knowledge Assessment** field and click **Test Assessment 4**.
+24. Select **Knowledge Assessments** and click to open **Test Assessment 4**.

-25. Scroll down to locate the **Total Points** field and click on the calculator icon.
+25. Scroll down to locate the **Total Points** column and click on the calculator icon.

 26. Click **Recalculate**.

-27. The field should now show the total points of all the questions.
+27. The column should now show the total points of all the questions.

 28. You can close your model-driven app.